-- (a) If the player who takes the kick plays the ball a second time before it has been touched or played by another player, the Referee shall award an indirect free-kick to the opposing team, to be taken from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred. - (b) For any other infringement the kick shall be retaken.
+- (a) If the player who takes the kick plays the ball a second time before it has been touched or played by another player, the Referee shall award an indirect freekick to the opposing team, to be taken from the place where the infringement occurred, subject to the over-riding conditions imposed in Law XIII. - (b) For any other infringement the kick shall be retaken.